faizmokhtar/faizmokhtar.com/content/posts/what-does-x-t-syntax-supposed-to-mean-in-go.md.md

 str := value.(string)
 ```

 It gives you access to the interface's concrete value.
-It asserts the values stored in `x` is of type `T` and that `x` is not nil.
+It asserts if the values stored in `x` is of type `T` and that `x` is not nil.

 Type assertion can also return two values: the concrete underlying value and a boolean value that check if the assertion is true.